dvalle22/Mel-Danilo-Cody/docs/schema/create-schema.md

         ⚠️: This icon will execute every SQL query that exists in the SQL file.
         > Make sure you write the queries correctly before clicking this icon.

     After executing the SQL queries, the Output tab below will show the status of the execution.
-If you see the green check mark, the queries has been run successfully.
+If you see the green checkmark, the queries have run successfully.

     ![MySQL Workbench run query result](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/execute-query-result.png?raw=true)

     Your schema has been created.
-However, it has not showed up in the Schemas tab.
+However, it has not shown up in the Schemas tab.
 Therefore, you need to reload the Schemas tab.

 6. Hover your cursor over the Schemas tab.
 Right click and select 'Refresh All'.